Mammogram services at our Tanjong Pagar (Anson) clinic will be unavailable till further notice. We apologise for the inconvenience caused.

 To be fully protected, the medication must be started before entering a malaria-endemic area, allowing the drug to reach steady levels in the bloodstream.
 The tablets are then continued throughout the trip and for a short period after returning home.
 This post-travel phase ensures that any remaining parasites in the body are cleared, reducing the likelihood of illness after your journey.

-What Are Types of Malaria Pills?
+What Are the Types of Malaria Pills?

 Different malaria pills are available, and the appropriate choice depends on your travel location, duration, tolerance, and medical history.
 Each drug contains distinct active ingredients and dosing schedules, with potential side effects that vary from person to person.